reTHINK-project/dev-service-framework/README.md

 Now, open two windows with your favorite browser at `https://localhost/examples/`.
 In one select "Hello World Reporter" and in the other one select "Hello World Observer".
 Authorise the usage of your Google Identity (currently that's the only supported IDP).
 The HypertyURL  of deployed Hyperties will be displayed in each window.
 Copy the Observer HypertyURL and paste in the Reporter Window "Invite Hyperte:".
 Click say hello.
 You should see "Hello World!!" in the Observer Window together with your Identity Name.
 Click "Bye" in the Reporter Window.
 You should see "Byes!!" in the Observer window.

 Did you like it?
 Do you want to learn more about reTHINK and Hyperties?
-Have a look at the [tutorials](docs/manuals).
+Have a look at [tutorials](docs/manuals).

 You may find more complex Hyperty WebRTC and Group Chat examples [here](/example).